tgjohnst/pihole-guide/README.md

 1. In your router settings, find the DHCP settings and disable [automatic] DHCP.
 Save these settings, which may require a router restart.
 2. On your PiHole, open up a web browser.
 Navigate to `pi.hole` or `127.0.0.1/admin` and log in using the password from step 3.
 Go to Settings -> DHCP and check the box to enable DHCP.
 Set the range of addresses to hand out to not overlap with your router's addresses
    - For example, my router hands out 192.168.1.1-192.168.1.254, and the highest IP used before I did this setup was 192.168.1.24.
-Given that I'd  set my pihole to 192.168.1.111,  I set my the DHCP settings on my pihole to hand out 192.168.1.112-192.168.1.251 so that it wouldn't conflict with any existing IPs during the setup.
-With that range, there is room for up to 251-112=139 devices on the network.
+Given that I'd  set my pihole to 192.168.1.111,  I set my the DHCP settings on my pihole to hand out 192.168.1.112-192.168.1.251 so that it wouldn't conflict with any existing IPs during the brief setup window.
+With that range, there is room for up to ~136 devices simultaneously active on the network.
 3. In the bottom right, click Save.
 You will then probably be prompted to restart the PiHole.

 ## 6) Accessing the web admin panel and configuring your blocklists